 The Palliative Care programme aims to provide holistic care to people with life limiting illnesses, and their families.
 It includes pain and symptom management as well as end-of-life care.
 With INF’s focus on the poor and marginalised, we are in a unique position to contribute to palliative care development in Nepal, particularly in the under-resourced Western Regions.

-INF’s Palliative Care programme had its origins in 2009 running workshops for both INF and non-INF staff, and from 2013 we were able to start offering a palliative care service at Green Pastures Hospital.
+INF’s Palliative Care programme had its origins in 2009 running workshops for both INF and non-INF staff, and from 2013 we were able to start offering a palliative care service at Green Pastures Hospital (GPH) and also a community service.
+Moreover, GPH now has a 14-bed dedicated Palliative Care and Chronic Disease ward which not only provides inpatient services, day-therapy sessions among others but also acts as a training centre.

 Palliative Care Toolkit is available in Nepali language